fprime-community/fprime-microchip-DM320113/README.md

 # F Prime Port for Microchip DM320113 Eval Board with FreeRTOS

-This repository contains an F Prime (F') port for the STMElectronics Microchip DM320113 demo board, utilizing FreeRTOS for real-time operating system capabilities.
+This repository contains an F Prime (F') port for Microchips DM320113 demo board, utilizing FreeRTOS for real-time operating system capabilities.
 The project is cross-compiled using the `xc32` compiler.

 ## Table of Contents
 - [Overview](#overview)